YoAquinJs/echo-chess/hardware/README.md

 run stt and tts models, and easily communicate via serial to the microcontroller.

-for the microcontroller we chose the esp32, as it's cheap, small, easy to quickstart and provides all the hardware interfaces we require.
+for the microcontroller we chose the esp32, as its cheap, small, easy to quickstart and provides all the hardware interfaces we require.

-We decided that building the mechanic frame from zero would be inviable due to deadlines, so we modified a personal laser cutter, swapping the laser with the electromagnet and removing it's motherboard, so we could focus on the electronics and programming.
+We decided that building the mechanic frame from zero would be inviable due to deadlines, so we modified a personal laser cutter, swapping the laser with the electromagnet and removing its motherboard, so we could focus on the electronics and programming.

 If you intend to build the mechanic system, we include a materials section